danielw98/WinAPI_Wrapper/README.md

 A user-friendly WinAPI Wrapper designed to simplify the development of Windows desktop applications.
 This library aims to make the complex WinAPI more accessible to beginners, providing a more intuitive way to create GUI applications in Windows, while also being as close to the kernel as possible.

-## Features

-- Simplified creation and management of windows and widgets.
-- Error handling for robust application development.
-- Structured organization for rendering and texture management.
-- Enhanced event handling, allowing custom callbacks for user interactions.

 ## Demo Features

 - `main.c`: